karascr/Gym-DDQN-Atari/hw3/README.md

 The starter code was based on an implementation of Q-learning for Atari generously provided by Szymon Sidor from OpenAI.

 ## Our Answers
+[Uğur İpekdüzen](https://github.com/UgurIpekduzen) was my teammate in this homework.

 ### Question 1
 The plot showing the performance of our implementation on the game Pong.
 <p align="left">